 Activity Timing

-Late October to March has the best opportunity to see Black-necked Cranes at Dashanbao, with peak viewing in December-February.
-Spring (April-May) and Autumn (September-October) have pleasant weather and lower rainfall, making them suitable for outdoor activities like hiking.
+Late October to March has the best opportunity to see Black-necked Cranes at Dashanbao, with the highest viewing in December-February.
+Spring (April-May) and Autumn (September-October) have pleasant weather and lower rainfall, which makes them suitable for outdoor activities like hiking.
 Late Spring or early Autumn present comfortable conditions for general sightseeing.

 Travel Focus